 The Leibniz Institute for Resilience Research

 The Leibniz Institute for Resilience Research (LIR) is a non-university research institute in the Leibniz Association whose mission is to research resilience - the ability to maintain or restore mental health during or following stressful life events or life circumstances.
-The main objectives of the LIR are to understand resilience mechanisms from a neuroscientific point of view, to develop and to provide appropriate interventions to promote resilience and to work towards changing living and working environments in order to strengthen resilience.
+The main objectives of the LIR are to understand resilience mechanisms from a neuroscientific point of view, to develop and to provide appropriate psychological, pharmacological, and biotechnological interventions to promote resilience and to work towards changing living and working environments in order to strengthen resilience.
 The LIR is dedicated to matters that are of a very high social relevance and international importance; it closes a significant gap in the German research landscape and is also the first center of its kind in Europe.

 The History of the LIR